jadeallencook/blockpage/README.md

 - **yarn update** - updates boilerplates using update script
 - **yarn build** - overwrites boilplate using build script.
 - **yarn serve** - serves blockpage dashboard and boilerplates.

-The bulk of our proprietary logic is within the dashboard (where users are able to create new components, configure routes, and update the theme).
-Our dashboard is built using React and executes node scripts running on localhost.